 About this artwork

-Between 1753 and 1774—when he departed the colonies for England because of the Loyalist sympathies of his wife’s family—John Singleton Copley painted 350 portraits, primarily of Bostonians.
-Copley received his only formal art training from his stepfather Peter Pelham, an English graphics artist who specialized in mezzotint engraving.
-Pelham encouraged the aspiring artist to produce his own mezzotints and to learn to draw by copying English prints.
+Between 1753 and 1774, John Singleton Copley painted 350 portraits, primarily of Bostonians.
+He was largely self-taught, his only formal training from his stepfather Peter Pelham, an English artist who specialized in mezzotint engraving.
+Pelham encouraged Copley to produce his own mezzotints and to learn to draw by copying English prints.
 By the time Daniel Hubbard (1764) and Mrs. Daniel Hubbard (Mary Greene) (c.
-1764) were produced, Copley had established a popular portrait style featuring individualized faces and luxurious fabrics.
-The poses of his figures derive from mezzotints of fashionable English portraits.
+1764; 1947.28) were produced, the artist had established a popular portrait style featuring individualized faces and luxurious fabrics.
+A decade later, Copley left colonial Massachusetts for England to further his career and simultaneously escape the strong political divides among family, friends, and patrons amid the impending Revolution.

 - John Singleton Copley